ltelab/disdrodb/CONTRIBUTING.rst

        """

-If you are using VS code, you can install the  `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension to automatically create such preformatted docstring.
+If you are using VS Code, you can install the `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension to automatically create such preformatted docstrings.

-You should configure VS code as follow :
+You should configure VS Code as follows:

 .. image:: https://github.com/ltelab/disdrodb/blob/main/docs/source/static/vs_code_settings.png?raw=true
    :alt: VS Code Settings
    :align: center

-The convention we adopt for our docstrings is the numpydoc string convention.
+The convention we adopt for our docstrings is the NumPy docstring convention.

 .. _code_quality_control: